adsrmk/vitepress-latest/docs/en/guide/setup_dns.md

 # Setup DNS records

-Every domain name relies on DNS (Domain Name System) to connect visitors to the right server.
-When you register a domain, it initially points to the nameservers of your domain registrar.
-To make your domain function properly with our services, you need to change the nameservers to ours or setup dns records.
-This ensures that all web traffic is directed correctly to our servers, enabling your website and email services to operate properly.
+Every domain name relies on the Domain Name System (DNS) to connect visitors to the correct server.
+It acts as the internet’s address book, translating your domain name into the location of your website.
+When you register a domain, it initially points to the nameservers of your registrar.
+To make a domain fully functional with our services, you can either update the nameservers or configure DNS records manually.
+Doing so ensures that all web (and email) traffic is routed correctly to our infrastructure, allowing your website and related services to operate smoothly.

-When connecting your domain you have **2 options.**
+When connecting your domain to EV Cloud, you have **two options** depending on how you prefer to manage your DNS settings.

 1. **Change Nameservers Completely**.
-If you want everything (website, mail, subdomains) to work automatically with our system.
+Choose this option if you want everything — your website, email, and subdomains — to work automatically with our system.
-EV Cloud will handle all DNS records for you — fully managed and ready to go.
+EV Cloud will manage all DNS records for you, ensuring a fully configured setup.
 2. **Manage DNS Separately**.
-Ideal if you want more control: for example, you use email services from another provider (like Google Workspace or Microsoft 365) but still want to host your website with EV Cloud.
+This option is ideal if you prefer more control over your DNS configuration.
+For example, you may want to keep your email services with another provider (such as Google Workspace or Microsoft 365) while hosting your website with EV Cloud.
+In this case, you’ll manually add the necessary DNS records to route traffic correctly.

-## Op.
-1: Nameservers
+## Option 1: Nameservers

 1. Login and search for the DNS settings at your registrar.